venetucci/personal-website/_pages/about.md

 ## Areas of interest

 These are little threads that I like to pull at.
 The notes below aren't meant to be comprehensive or necessarily comprehensible, and may change over time.

 ### Openness as a response to gatekeeping or perceived injustice

 When specific abstract concepts like egalitarianism, openness, collaboration, and connection become synonymous with specific physical spaces or interactions and activities.
+This is a common foundational belief present in spaces and activities like:

-* Open source
+* Open source software
-* Open offices
+* Open office layouts
 * Flat hierarchies
-* Open networks (social media, twitter)
+* Open networks (social media, ex. twitter)

 Favorite reading in this area:

 [The Tyranny of Structurelessness](http://struggle.ws/pdfs/tyranny.pdf) by Jo Freeman, 1972